-- > professional, scientific and technical services I2.6 per cent; - > health care and social assistance 12.6 per cent; and - > retail trade 10.4 per cent.
+- professional, scientific and technical services - I per cent; - > health care and social assistance 12 per cent; and - > education and training 10.3 per cent.

 Providing more office and other employment opportunities will allow more Glen Eira residents to work locally.